Oceanswave/clicky/readme.md

 $ npm install && npm start
 ```

-Now, press the backtick key (`) to start clicking and press it again to stop.
+Now, press the backtick key (`) to start clicking!
+Just press it again to stop.

 #### *your clicking problems are whisked away!*